-Yes, if you consider yourself to have the disability but you don’t have a driver’s licence nor the ability to drive, you’re still entitled to get a car on the scheme — many people who participate in the scheme don’t drive themselves.
+Yes, if you consider yourself to have the disability but you don’t have a driver’s licence nor the ability to drive, you’re still entitled to get a car on the scheme and a day insurance — many people who participate in the scheme don’t drive themselves.

 2. What If I’m a Learner Driver?

 If you’re a learner driver with a provisional licence, you can lease a Motability car and be named as a permitted driver on the leases’ insurance.
 However, when learning to drive your Mobility car, you must be in the presence of a driver who is over the age of 21 and has had a licence for a minimum of three years.
 This nominated person must also be named on the leases’ insurance in case of the event that they must take the car in their own control.
 You don’t want to be learning to drive without an experienced driver to make sure you and others on the road are safe.

 3. Am I Eligible?

 You’re eligible for the Motability scheme and could choose from many car brands and models including Ford Motability cars if you receive any one of these allowances:

 - Enhanced Rate of the Mobility of Personal Independence Payment (PIP)

 - The Higher Rate Mobility of the Disability Living Allowance (DLA)

 - Armed Forces Independent Payment (AFIP)